 What is Ransomware?

 Ransomware is a form of malware, much like a computer virus, that makes its way into your systems and essentially holds your data hostage until you pay the criminal a sum of money they determine.
-The most common entry point for ransomware is infected email.
-According to Betternet, 60% of all the ransomware attacks in 2017 were delivered in this manner, and others were delivered via online ads or through unsecured websites.
+The most common entry point for ransomware is infected email or phishing.
+According to Statista.com, 54% of all the ransomware attacks in 2020 were delivered in this manner, and others were delivered via online ads or through unsecured websites.
 For a small business, ransomware can be devastating, so most business owners simply pay the ransom instead of working to rid their systems of the malware, and this drives the criminals to continue finding new ways to infect other companies.

 How to Prevent Ransomware